desh2608/dover-lap/README.md

                                   all speakers or divide uniformly  [default:
                                   all]

+  --second-maximal                If this flag is set, run a second iteration
+                                  of the maximal matching for greedy label mapping  [default: False]

   --sort-first                    If this flag is set, sort inputs by DER
                                   first before label mapping (only applicable
                                   when label mapping type is hungarian)
                                   [default: False]

-  --second-maximal                If this flag is set, run a second iteration
-                                  of the maximal matching for greedy label mapping  [default: False]

-  --label-mapping [hungarian|greedy|randomized]
+  --label-mapping [hungarian|greedy]
                                   Choose label mapping algorithm to use
                                   [default: greedy]

+  --random-seed INTEGER
   -c, --channel INTEGER           Use this value for output channel IDs
                                   [default: 1]